 Youth Climate Action (Climate Heroes #2)

-In this lesson, students discover, share, and evaluate what young people around the globe are doing to address climate change and utilize this information as the basis for a portrait.
+In this lesson, students discover what young people around the globe are doing to address climate change and use this information as the basis for a portrait.

 Duration: 135 minutes